circleci/circleci-docs/jekyll/_docs/language-java.md

 ### Dependencies & Tests

-Circle supports Apache Ant, Play Framework, Gradle, and Apache Maven out of the box.
+CircleCI supports Apache Ant, Play Framework, Gradle, and Apache Maven out of the box.
 Depending on your build tooling, we will infer different commands:

 <table class='table'>